GoogleCloudPlatform/accelerated-platforms/docs/platforms/gke/base/use-cases/inference-ref-arch/online-inference-gpu/vllm-spec-decoding-with-hf-model.md

       export ACCELERATOR_TYPE="h100"
       ```

-    - **NVIDIA H200 141GB**:
+    - **NVIDIA RTX Pro 6000 96GB**:

       ```shell
-      export ACCELERATOR_TYPE="h200"
+      export ACCELERATOR_TYPE="rtx-pro-6000"
       ```

     Ensure that you have enough quota in your project to provision the selected
     accelerator type.
 For more information, see about viewing GPU quotas, see
     [Allocation quotas: GPU quota](https://cloud.google.com/compute/resource-usage#gpu_quota).

-    The Kubernetes manifests invoked below are based on the
+    The Kubernetes manifests invoked below are aligned with the guidance
+    provided in
     [Inference Quickstart recommendations](https://cloud.google.com/kubernetes-engine/docs/how-to/machine-learning/inference-quickstart).

 ### Speculative Decoding with ngram